 If he’s going to get served, how will I stay safe until the hearing?

 When you file your application, you can ask the court to sign a temporary protective order to keep you safe until your court date.

 Will the court charge me for applying for a Sexual Assault Protective Order?

 By law, you cannot be charged any court fees associated with applying for a protective order.
 This includes filing fees and court costs.

 Note: If you hire a private attorney to represent you in a protective order application, you will have to pay that attorney their attorney’s fees.

 How does applying for a sexual assault protective order affect a criminal case?

 The information contained in your petition and any testimony from the hearing can be used in a criminal case by either the prosecution or the defense.
 If you want to pursue prosecution in your case, consult an attorney before filing for the protective order.

 What evidence and information do I need to get a Sexual Assault Protective Order?

-- You will need a valid address for the respondent where he can be served notice of his court date.
+You will need a valid address for the respondent where they can be served notice of their court date.